JeroldGomez/Amazon-Fine-Food-Reviews-Sentiment-Analysis/README.md

 ## Key Components:

 - Data Collection: A dataset containing 500 Amazon Fine Food Reviews was gathered for analysis.
-Each review included information such as star ratings, review text, and sentiment labels.
+Each review included information such as star ratings, and review text.

 - Sentiment Analysis with VADER: The VADER sentiment analysis tool, known for its rule-based approach, was employed to assess the sentiment of each review.
 VADER assigned compound scores to quantify sentiment intensity.